jrenaud90/TidalPy/Documentation/utilities_x/logging_x.md

     "log_file_path": "/tmp/tidalpy.log",
 })

-set_log_level("debug")     # change verbosity at runtime
+set_log_level("warning")   # global threshold: drop everything below warning from every sink set_console_level("info")  # console sink only, for example to see output in a notebook set_file_level("trace")    # file sink only

 log_warning("Surface solve is poorly conditioned; results may be unreliable.") log_message("debug", "level by name or by integer from 0 to 6")

-flush_logger()             # file sinks buffer, so flush before reading the file shutdown_logger()          # flush and release handles; also runs at interpreter exit
+flush_logger()             # info and debug lines are buffered, so flush before reading the file shutdown_logger()          # flush and turn the logger off
 ```

 ### `init_logger(config=None)`

 Initialize or reconfigure the logger.
-Safe to call repeatedly; each call replaces the sinks, and `TidalPy.reinit()` re-applies the package settings.
+Safe to call repeatedly: each call replaces the console and file sinks and resets the global threshold of `set_log_level` to `trace`. `TidalPy.reinit()` re-applies the package settings.

 | Config key | Type | Default | Description |
 |---|---|---|---|